Typescript Array Tutorial with Examples

 you can also see typescript array of object declaration

-Array Destructing in typescript
+Array Destructuring in TypeScript

-Array Destructing feature is introduced in the latest javascript.
-Typescript is also implemented in the object as well as arrays.
 Destructing code is more readable and reduces code size.
 Destructing is separating the elements of an array.

 The below examples are to copy two variables without using third variables